sxnproj/TB/README.md

 The transactions are randomized and checked with monitors on both the host and device side interfaces for correct functionality.

+The testbench currently has a overall code coverage of 69% and a FSM coverage of 74% using the Cadence coverage analysis center IMC.
+This coverage will be higher once high speed mode and Control transfers are enabled.

+Assertions and Covergroups are not currently implemented

 UVM               - contains all the UVM files of the testbench

 usbf_top_test.sv  - is the uvm_test file that instantiates the testbench